-The present article is structured as follows: in Section II the related work will be addressed, while Section III will provide the description of the research method used.
+This article is structured as follows: in Section II the related work will be addressed, while Section III will provide the description of the research method used.
 Section IV will describe and characterize each of the steps within the Product Quality Evaluation Method (PQEM).
-Section V will contain an illustrative application of the method, while Section VI will address the discussion and threats to validity.
+Section V will contain an illustrative application of the method with the results of two iterations from a web and mobile apps, while Section VI will address the discussion and threats to validity.
 Finally, Section VII will describe the conclusions and future work.